kuriwaki/cces_candidates/README.md

 - `WASSERMAN SCHULTZ, DEBBIE`: note the last name is not hyphenated and is two words

 It is important to spell out nicknames and distinguish between hyphenated last names wherever possible, to merge across datasets.

+Note that these names are *different* from other official names (1) on the ballot, (2) on the Clerk of the House report, or the (3) FEC.
+Any of these sources can disagree on the formatting of the names or whether to abbreviate a middle name.

+The Snyder formalization solves some shortcomings in the official data above.
+Candidates may report different style names in the ballot vs. the FEC (e.g. ____) or they may have multiple FEC IDs at the same time (e.g. _____).
+More commonly, a House representative who then runs for higher office like Senate will often get a separate FEC ID, even though they are the same person (e.g. ____).
+In theses cases, the Snyder formalization of ID'ing people by their full name and state is the most reliable.

+One shortcoming of the Snyder formalization is that it may be __too__ rigid.
+Whether or not something is abbreviated can be determined on a coding rule decided early on.
+If a person's name changes, e.g. through marriage or divorce, the old name must be kept.
+For example:

+* `BIDEN, JOSEPH R., JR.` has his middle name abbreviated, even though it is known (Robinette).
+* `MACK, MARY BONO` (R-CA, 1998-2012) married to Connie Mack IV (R-FL, 2001-2003) during 2007-2013.
+They separated in 2013 and now goes by Mary Bono, but in the data she will be coded by the above name.

 ### Incumbency (`inc`)